What is Down's syndrome and how does it affect children? Find out more in our article.

 How does Down’s syndrome affect education?

-Most children with Down’s syndrome enjoy a mainstream education in their local nurseries or schools.
-Like all children, individual needs differ, and they will require varying levels of support in education (Department for Education, 2010; NHS, 2017).
+Lots of children with Down’s syndrome enjoy a mainstream education in their local nurseries or schools.
+Like all children, individual needs differ, and they will require varying levels of support in education (NHS, 2019).

 You may feel a special school will be best for your child.
-It will help to visit some mainstream and special schools in your local area and talk to the staff about how they would meet your child's educational needs (NHS, 2017).
+It will help to visit some mainstream and special schools in your local area and talk to the staff about how they would meet your child's educational needs.
+You can also apply for an education health and care plan (EHC Plan) (NHS, 2019).

 What support is there for parents and families?